lemuscanovas/synoptReg/README.md

      the synoptic patterns prevailing under specific environmental conditions (e.g. days with elevated temperatures, torrential rainfall events).

+     * Several methods are implemented: PCA-based, Lamb and SOM.

 - Represent the **impact of each weather type** on an environmental variable (continuous): precipitation, temperature, pollutants, ...